avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 The methods discussed above rely on an existing trained model and therefore cannot be used for selecting the initial pool of samples.
 On top of that, when given a low number of samples, these methods usually fail to improve over mere random label selection.
 There might be several causes to this:
 1. Models trained only with few samples are prone to overfit, and tend to have over-confident predictions.
 Relying on these predictions typically leads to a noisy uncertainty signal.
 2. The field of curriculum learning shows that starting from "easy" samples and gradually increasing the "difficulty" level is preferable.
-The analogous idea in active learning is selecting "easy" samples when the budget is low, and "hard" samples when the budget is high.
+The analogous insight in active learning is selecting "easy" samples when the budget is low, and "hard" samples when the budget is high.

 ## Our contributions
 ### Phase transition - From low to high budget